 When you are involved in an automobile accident, the usual course of action is for you to present your claim for damages to the at-fault party who will in turn submit your claim for damages to his or her insurance carrier.
 This, of course, is assuming that the at-fault party is actually insured and is carrying sufficient insurance coverage to pay your damage claim in full.
+Our Uber accident lawyer in Houston can help you determine your options after experiencing a preventable collision.

 If you are involved in an accident with a driver for one of the “rideshare” or “ridehailing” companies such as Uber or Lyft, your ability to submit a damages claim will depend on whether or not the driver was considered to be “on duty” at the time of the accident.
-If the driver was not en route to pick up a passenger, or did not have a passenger in the vehicle, you will be dealing with the driver’s personal auto insurance carrier as described below.
+If the driver was not en route to pick up a passenger or did not have a passenger in the vehicle, you will be dealing with the driver’s personal auto insurance carrier as described below.
 If the driver was “on duty,” as defined by the rideshare, you will be dealing with the rideshare’s liability insurance carrier.

 Uber’s liability insurance carrier is the James River Insurance Company of Richmond, VA.
 Uber drivers are insured for the following amounts under two distinct situations: